 - Rapid Initial Assessment (RIA) (Month 1) – The RIA is a survey tool available from the GDST Secretariat.
 Completing the RIA is the first step to understanding your company’s readiness for GDST 1.0 implementation.
 It helps you assess your company’s current traceability technology and practices, and (in a preliminary way) those of your supply chain partners.
 A designated person on your staff completes the survey in consultation with other appropriate staff, using existing internal knowledge within your company.

-- Supplier Assessment Survey (SAS) (Months 2-4) – The SAS tool helps determine the readiness of your suppliers to capture the required GDST Key Data Elements (KDEs) and to transmit the data to you in GDST-compliant digital formats.
+- Supplier Assessment Survey (SAS) (Months 2-4) – The SAS tool helps determine the readiness of your suppliers to capture the required GDST Key Data Elements (KDEs) and to transmit the data to you in GDST-adherent digital formats.
 Like the RIA, the SAS is a survey instrument, but this time it is filled out by your suppliers themselves—you distribute it to them and you receive the responses (with or without assistance from the GDST Secretariat, per your choice).
-The SAS gives your company a detailed look at traceability practices within your supply chains, and also helps educate your suppliers about GDST 1.0.
+The SAS gives your company a detailed look at traceability practices within your supply chains and also helps educate your suppliers about GDST 1.0.